-The CSSH Academic Services Directory is a reference tool designed to help you identify and locate the various advising services in the College of Social Sciences and Humanities.
-Use this reference sheet to find the location and contact information for your academic advisor, faculty advisor, and coop coordinator.
+The CSSH Academic Guide is a reference tool designed to help you identify and locate the various advising services in the College of Social Sciences and Humanities.
+Use this reference sheet to find the location and contact information for your academic advisor, Undergraduate Program Advisor, and co-op coordinator.

 The MyNEU Academic Guide is a central online resource that links students in all colleges to a broad range of academic services including advising, tutoring, support centers, and enhancement opportunities, such as Study Abroad and Undergraduate Research opportunities.